open-telemetry/semantic-conventions/docs/database/sql.md

 - `trino`
 - `other_sql`

-Many other database systems provide SQL support and can be accessed via generic database driver APIs such as JDBC or ODBC.
+Many other database systems support SQL and can be accessed via generic database driver such as JDBC or ODBC.
-When system-specific conventions are defined for the database, and it's accessed using SQL, the instrumentation SHOULD follow database-specific conventions and MAY also adhere to SQL semantic conventions.
+Instrumentations applied to generic SQL drivers SHOULD adhere to SQL semantic conventions.

 ## Attributes